Explore more blogs

 Lay the groundwork for a strong fiscal sponsorship

 Building a new organization comes with plenty of upfront hurdles, particularly surrounding filing for tax-exempt status.
-As an alternative, many nonprofits choose fiscal sponsorship to gain instant tax-exempt status, avoid hidden fees, and get ongoing financial management for their organization.
+As an alternative, many nonprofits choose fiscal sponsorship to gain instant tax-exempt status, avoid hidden fees, and receive ongoing financial management for their organization.

 Get started